 - Medical expenses for the injury sustained.

-- Possible legal expenses if the employee decides to sue the business for negligence which led to the injury.
+- Possible legal expenses if the employee sues the business for negligence which led to the injury.

 - The beneficiary of the deceased worker will receive death benefits.

-- Employees who temporarily or permanent suffer disabilities get reimbursement of wages.
+- Employees who temporarily or permanently suffer disabilities get reimbursement of wages.

 - Covers new skill acquisition costs for employees may not go back to their routine work due to the injuries sustained.

 How does one access the compensation when an incident occurs?